andrew9905122/learngit/readme.txt

-git is a good version of computer software
+Git is a distributed verson control system. git is free software distributed under the gpl.